 [ASK THOSE DOING ESTIMATION] What will be your approach to arriving at the final model specification?
 [Probe for goodness of fit tests or if multiple specifications are considered.]

-[ASK IMPLEMENTER] How often will you review consumption data from participant facility(ies)/building(s)?
+[ASK IMPLEMENTATION VENDOR] How often will you review consumption data from participant facility(ies)/building(s)?
 And tell me about your review, what will you look for?
 [Probe for outliers, estimated versus actual meter reads, the number of months or data points in the pre or baseline and the post period.]

 [ASK ALL] How will you track non-routine events, such as unexpected shutoffs, setbacks, impacts from Covid-19 on production schedules, and non-SEM related capital projects?